A Grand Plan

 Launching your product into the interior design and architectural market does not necessarily mean you have a new product range.
 You may have a product you wish to re-launch or perhaps your product is successful in another market but the creative specifier market is new to you.

 Whatever your position, a three to five year strategy is essential.
 One that is unique to you, incorporates your available and potential resources and fully capitalises on the benefits you offer.
+The life-cycle of a specification sale, often very large projects, can be up to more than two years so a longer-term projection is needed.

 Your Grand Plan will include how you are differentiated from any competitors and identify other compatible markets you can target at the same time as interior designers and architects.